- Psoriatic arthritis is an inflammatory arthritis associated with the common inflammatory skin condition known as psoriasis.

 Who gets it and who is at risk?

 It affects men and women equally and usually starts between the ages of 30 and 50 years.
 However, it can begin during childhood.
 Of the many types of arthritis, psoriatic arthritis is relatively rare.
-The psoriatic component of the disease often precedes arthritis by several months or years, but in up to 15% of cases arthritis precedes the diagnosis of psoriasis.
+The psoriatic component of the disease often precedes arthritis by several months or years, but in up to 15 percent of cases arthritis precedes the diagnosis of psoriasis.

 Symptoms and signs